TokenScript-Framework/papers/src/papers/smart-token-paper.md

 #### Token's Service Interface

 To support use-cases of web applications, tokens need to provide interfaces for web services.
 In the example of a car-key token, the website might solicit the colour of the car for identification purposes.
 Similarly, a smart flight ticket token might provide a call-back interface to a hotel website to inform the website if there is any delay in the passenger's arrival.
-It's worth noting that these service interfaces do not equal to their smart contract interfaces, as their smart contract is focused on ensuring token rules being followed and not necessary provision of the services.
+It's worth noting that these service interfaces do not equal to their smart contract interfaces, as their smart contract is focused on ensuring token rules are being followed and not necessary provision of the services.

 #### Management of Token's State

 This includes the token's temporary state not associated with the strong, smart contract-based rules.
-There are common types of states, such as the signed parts of a multi-signature transaction, as well as token-specific states, for instance, in a car-key token, this might include ephemeral car-key authorisations previously generated.
+There are common types of states, such as the signed parts of a multi-signature transaction, as well as token-specific states - for instance - in a car-key token, this might include ephemeral car-key authorisations previously generated.

 #### Separation of runtime environment